emqx/cloud-docs/en_US/feature/sso_azure.md

 5. After filling out the information, click **Register** to access the Overview page for the newly registered application `emqx-cloud-sso`.

-## Step 3: Configure SSO Information in EMQX Platform
+## Step 3: Configure SSO Information in EMQX Cloud

-Go to the **Configure SSO** page in EMQX Platform and follow these steps:
+Go to the **Configure SSO** page in EMQX Cloud and follow these steps:

-1. On the **Configure SSO** page in EMQX Platform, configure the following information:
+1. On the **Configure SSO** page in EMQX Cloud, configure the following information:

    - **Tenant ID**: Enter the Directory (tenant) ID from the `emqx-cloud-sso` application Overview page in Azure Portal.